domhnallohanlon/thunkable_extensions/_posts/2017-04-23-colours-extension.md

 ---
 title: Colours Extension
-category: community-extensions helios
 feature_text: |
-  The History of the Alembic tool
+  A guide to using the Colours Extension
 ---

-Developed by Helios, this extension allows you to...
+Developed by Helios, this extension allows you to convert #HEX colours to (R G B) and vice versa.
+It also allows you to lighten, darken and mix colours.

 <!-- more -->